zomayn/Django_RestFramework/README.md

 # Django_RestFramework
-A simple backend application developed using Django rest framework.
+A simple backend application for library management to check books in library developed using Django rest framework.